tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 BDQ Core does not specify how these ordering of these Tests should be accomplished.

 Ordering of Tests COULD be done by describing an Amendment Test with an expected response that specifies the execution of each Test in order.
 Such a composition of Amendment Tests would be the preferred method of sequencing under the Framework, but to keep Tests as granular a possible, and to allow the maximum flexibility for the composition of Tests in Profiles to support bdqffdq:UseCases, BDQ Core does not provide such a test specification.
-Ordering of Tests could could be done by providing a configuration file for a Test execution framework specifying test dependencies.
+Ordering of Tests could be done by providing a configuration file for a Test execution framework specifying test dependencies.
 Ordering could be supported in a workflow environment by composing a workflow to execute these Tests in sequence.
 The order specified above SHOULD be followed.

 #### 6.4.2.1 Terms for describing Test Dependencies (non-normative)